 Scientists suspect these abnormal scars form due to changes in the signals transmitted by cells at the wound site.
 Those cells instruct the body to produce more fibrous tissue than is necessary – even long after the wound has closed.
 Some solutions to these include laser treatments, steroids, radiotherapy, surgical removal and cortisone injections.
 One or a combination of two or more approaches can be used in extreme cases.
 But even over-the-counter ointments can help in the treatment of keloid scars.

 In fact, the most convenient, affordable, non-invasive, and effective way to reduce the appearance of scars is to use a scientifically-proven topical treatment such as Scarfade.
-This product prompts the body to slow down its production of collagen and thus reduce the appearance of scars.
+This product helps the body regulate its production of collagen and thus reduce the appearance of scars.

 It’s a good idea to have a tube or two handy for when cuts and other injuries happen.
-Use it twice a day as directed, massaging it into your skin to promote healing.
+Use it twice daily as directed, massaging it into your skin to promote healing.